- What are Lectins by Dr. Gundry?

 According to some reports, they can cause damage by binding to cells in the GI tract and disrupting their function.

-This may be part of why some people feel like certain foods make them sick after eating them.
+This may be part of the reason why some people feel like certain foods make them sick after eating them.
 Others believe that lectins promote inflammation and even cause cell damage that leads to cancer.

-It is clear that the lectin-free diet is healthy but it is quite difficult to follow.
+It is clear that the lectin-free diet is healthy, but it is quite difficult to follow.
 It does not allow for easy snacking and junk food.
 The good news is that there are other health benefits beyond weight loss and diabetes protection

 Here are some supplement Recommendations By Dr. Gundry